ztuowen/KCViewer/README.md

 git submodule update

-Add it to chrome:
+2.Add it to chrome:

 chrome -> menu -> more tools -> extensions -> load unpacked extension -> select /path/to/KCViewer

-Run it:
+3.Run it:

 open kancolle webpage in chrome -> open devtools(chrome -> menu -> more tools -> developer tools)